andrepucas/lp2_4XGame_p1_2022/README.md

 _gridLayout.constraintCount = p_map.Dimensions_X;
 ```

-With the grid set, it then iterates every GameTile in the MapData's list and instantiates a MapCell prefab for each.
-A MapCell represents a game tile visually, only holding its terrain and resources sprites.
+With the grid prepared, [`MapDisplay`] then iterates every [`GameTile`] in the
+[`MapData`]'s list and instantiates a [`MapCell`] prefab for each.
+A [`MapCell`]
+represents a game tile visually, only holding its terrain and resources sprites.

-Once all are instantiated, MapDisplay raises an event that makes the controller tell the UserInterface that it can now enable the MapDisplayPanel, making the map visible, and disables the Grid Layout and Content Size Fitter components, boosting performance by reducing automatic component calls.
+Once all are instantiated, [`Map Display`] then raises an event that makes the
+[`Controller`] tell the [`PanelsUserInterface`] that it can now enable the
+[`MapDisplayPanel`], rendering the map visible, and disables the Grid Layout
+and Content Size Fitter components, boosting performance by reducing automatic
+component calls.

-In this state, the map can be moved and zoomed in/out, using the key binds shown on the bottom of the screen.
-The player's input is handled by the controller, who then passes the directional info to the MapDisplay that tries to move the map using the Rect Transform's pivot.
-Using the pivot to move is more performant heavy, but allows for centered zooming in and out when scaled.
+In this state, the map can be moved and zoomed in/out, using the key binds shown
+on the bottom of the screen.
+The player's input is handled by the [`Controller`],
+who then passes the directional info to the [`MapDisplay`] that tries to move
+the map using its Rect Transform's pivot.

+> Using the pivot to move is more performant heavy, but allows for centered
+> zooming in and out when the Rect Transform is scaled.

-Each MapCell can also be hovered and clicked by the mouse, using Unity's Event Trigger component, updating its base sprite to look hovered and raising two events when clicked, one triggers the controller to display the inspector menu, the other send out the info needed to inspect.
+Each [`MapCell`] can also be hovered and clicked by the mouse through Unity's
+Event Trigger component, updating its base sprite to look hovered and raising
+two events when clicked.
+One triggers the [`Controller`] to display the
+[`InspectorPanel`], while the other sends out the data needed to inspect.

 ### Inspector

 ![Inspector](Images/inspector.png "Inspector screen")

-This panel is responsible for displaying the selected map cell's properties.
-It does so by syncing its name, coin and food values, and terrain and resources sprites with the clicked tile's.
-Furthermore, it also enables text components accordingly to the shown resources, to add extra written info.
-This written info is equal for every tile, since the Coin and Food values of resources and terrains are constant.
-The only values that vary are the tile's sum.
+The [`InspectorPanel`] is responsible for displaying the clicked [`MapCell`]'s
+properties.
+It does so by syncing its name, coin and food values, plus the
+terrain and resources sprites with the clicked cell.
+Furthermore, it enables
+text components accordingly to the shown resources, to add extra written info.
+This written info is equal for every tile, since the Coin and Food values of
+resources and terrains are constant.
+The only values that vary are the
+[`GameTile`]'s totals.

-Merely a "show" type of panel, when the user presses escape or clicks away, the controller updates its state back to Gameplay.
+Merely a "show" type of panel, when the user presses `escape` or clicks away,
+the [`Controller`] updates its `CurrentState` to `Gameplay`.

 ### Analytics

 ![Analytics](Images/analytics.png "Analytics screen")

-The analytics panel is triggered by clicking any of the numbered buttons on the top of the screen.
-When clicked, an event on the button itself is raised, containing the button index, which makes the controller display this panel and displaying info according to the index.
+The [`AnalyticsPanel`] is triggered by clicking any of the numbered buttons on
+the top of the screen.
+When clicked, an event on the button itself is raised,
+containing the button index, which makes the [`Controller`] display this panel,
+that displays info according to the index.

-> The panel itself, originally wasn't supposed to show anything, but we've decided to implement the suggested LINQ template functionalities.
-As such, pressing each of the buttons will display:
+> The panel itself, originally wasn't supposed to show anything, but we've
+> decided to implement the suggested LINQ template functionalities.
+As such,
+> pressing each of the buttons will display:
 >
-> + Number of tiles without resources.
+> `1.` Number of tiles without resources.
-> + Coin average in mountain tiles.
+> `2.` Coin average in mountain tiles.
-> + List of existing terrains, alphabetically.
+> `3.` List of existing terrains, alphabetically.
-> + The terrain, resources and coordinates of the tile with the least Coin value.
+> `4.` The terrain, resources and coordinates of the tile with the least Coin
+> value.
-> + Number of unique tiles.
+> `5.` Number of unique tiles.

 ---